John Bayard: Career

 In 1755, John Bayard moved to Philadelphia and became a merchant.
 He entered the business world in the counting-room of a merchant, John Rhea.
 He began making his own investments in shipping voyages, prospered, and became one of the leaders in the merchant community.
-When he joined his own firm, it was named Hedge & Bayard.
+When he joined his own firm, it was named Hodge & Bayard.
 In 1765 Bayard signed the non-importation agreement in protest of the Stamp Act, even though it hurt his own business.
 By 1766, he had become one of the leaders of the Philadelphia Sons of Liberty.

 Revolutionary War

 Bayard was elected to the convention of Pennsylvania in July 1774, and re-elected in 1775.
 This group was originally the revolutionary counter to the official assembly, but eventually replaced it as the legislature for the new government.
 When regiments were raised for the defense of Philadelphia in 1775, Bayard became Colonel of the second regiment.
 In 1776, when the convention had become a constitutional assembly, he was named to the Committee of Safety.
 In March 1777, he became a member of the state's Board of War, and the Speaker of the Pennsylvania Assembly, and was re-elected in 1778.

-In the meantime, Hedge & Bayard was contracted with the Continental Congress to supply the Continental Army.
+In the meantime, Hodge & Bayard was contracted with the Continental Congress to supply the Continental Army.
 Bayard fitted out a ship sent out as a privateer.
 But, in the fall of 1777, the British occupied Philadelphia.
 Bayard moved his family to a farm at Plymouth.
 After getting them settled, he took to the field with his regiment.
 They fought at the Battles of Brandywine, Germantown, and Princeton.
 Bayard was cited by General Washington for his gallant leadership in the Battle of Princeton.

 In 1781, Bayard became head of the Board of War, and as such joined the state's Executive Council.
 Under Pennsylvania's 1776 constitution this was a kind of combination of the roles of a governor's cabinet and the state Senate.
 In 1785 he was elected to the Congress of the Confederation, the successor of the Continental Congress.
 He served there in 1785 and 1786, attending their meetings in New York, then the temporary seat of government.
 In 1787, he was elected to the American Philosophical Society.